-Born and bred in Brighton, UK, in a blossoming music career that spans over 15 years and before knowing worldwide success with Let Her Go, Mike Rosenberg spent five years busking in England and Australia, formed and dissolved several indie bands and won an Ivor Novello Award.
+Born and bred in 1984 in Brighton, UK, Mike spent years busking in England and Australia during his twenties, he formed and dissolved several indie bands later on and was granted an Ivor Novello Award in 2014.

 What kind of music do you listen to, these days?